- Why Does My Dog Keep Coughing?

 Toy Breed Coughing

 In the case of unusual noises coming from a toy breed, it might be a sign of a condition called collapsing trachea.
-It usually is marked by a deep sounding cough resembling a goose that’s honking and occurs when the dog is pulling too hard against a dog collar.
+With tracheal collapse It usually sounds like a goose honk and occurs when dogs are pulling too hard against a dog collar.

 Heart Disease and Coughing in Breed-Specific Dogs

 Specific dog breeds are more susceptible to heart disease in dogs, like Cavalier King Charles Spaniels.
-If you see your pup is coughing mostly while lying down or at night, it oftentimes is an indication that the ailment is getting worse.
+If you see your pup is coughing mostly while lying down or at night, it oftentimes is an indication that the ailment is getting worse and possible congestive heart failure.
+Dog owners should get dogs to the vet when this condition is present.

-What to Expect When you Treat Your Pet’s Cough
+What To Expect When You Treat Your Dog’s Cough

 Being careful as a dog owner involves recognizing the various aforementioned symptoms and signs, and the following measure would be to bring him to a vet for a thorough physical.
 In the majority of instances, each of these kinds of coughs and conditions they are indicative of may be treated if assessed early, especially if your pet is coughing persistently or violently and is showing other indications of distress or fatigue.